 All Rice faculty, students, and staff receive a Rice email account when they arrive on campus.
 Your NetID will always function as an email address (NetID@rice.edu).
 You may also create additional email aliases to make it easier for people to remember your address.

-- Using web email OR undergraduate students can see their rice.edu messages in Google Apps using Rice NetID and Rice Google password.
+- Using web email OR FOR undergraduate and graduate students, many staff and retirees; can see their rice.edu messages in Google Appsusing Rice NetID and Rice Google password.

-- Webmail - Faculty, staff and graduate students handle sensitive and confidential university data and manage their Rice email internally on webmail.rice.edu or through applications installed on their computer or mobile device.
+- Webmail - Faculty and staff handle sensitive and confidential university data and can manage their Rice email internally on webmail.rice.edu or through email applications installed on their computer or mobile device.

 - Criminals want access to your Rice email.
-Thwart their attacks by choosing strong passwords and changing your password twice a year (when you change your clocks).
+Prevent their attacks by choosing strong passwords and changing your password twice a year.

 - Don't fall for phishing messages (phony + fishing = phishing).
 These are clever attempts to trick you into revealing your password by replying to the message or logging into a phony site designed to look like a real Rice web page.